firasuke/DOTSLASHLINUX/content/post/2017-03-31-Optimal-mpv-Configuration.md

 +++
-title="Optimal mpv Configuration"
-date="2017-03-31"
+title = "Optimal mpv Configuration" slug = "optimal mpv configuration" nick = "mpv" date = "2017-03-31"
-author="Firas Khalil Khana"
+author = "Firas Khalil Khana"
-imgsrc="/img/mpv.png"
-imgalt="mpv"
+imgsrc = "/img/mpv.png"
+imgalt = "mpv"
-categories=[ "popular" ]
+categories = [ "popular" ]
-nick="mpv"
 +++
 In this article I'll show you how to setup mpv and arm it up with the best mpv.config file (in terms of performance and resource usage).
 <br/>